dcycle/eventbrite_one_way_sync/README.md

 Step 6: test your webhook
 -----

-Click the "Test" button Eventbrite.
+On the Eventbrite page with your webhook, click the "Test" button Eventbrite.

+**Wait 30 seconds**.

+Reload the Eventbrite page with your webhook to see the test result.